Interdisciplinary research and technological impact: Evidence from biomedicine: Results

 \subsection{Intensity of technological impact}

 We have looked at whether papers are cited by patents.
-We now focus on the number of patent citations and examine it is affected by the three aspects of IDR.
-We restrict this analysis to the subsets of papers in our corpus that have gained technological impact.
-We use negative binomial regression, since the number of patent citations is an over-dispersed variable (Table~\ref{tab:var}) and hetergeneously distributed (Fig.~\ref{fig:var-dist}), with one paper getting cited by $1\,572$ patents.
-Fig.~\ref{fig:patc} presents the modeling results, which indicate that the associations between IDR and number of patent citations are in general consistent with the results presented in the previous section.
-Variety has a significant, though small, effect on the number of patent citations.
-Balance is positively linked to patent citations, with a one-unit increase translating to a significant 12.5\% increase of number of patent citations.
-Interestingly, disparity also has a positive linkage to patent citations, which contrast itself with the previous case where we examined the likelihood of patent citations.
+We now focus on the number of patent citations and examine if it is affected by the three aspects of IDR or the RS index.
+We restrict this analysis to the subset of papers in our corpus that have gained technological impact.
+We use negative binomial regression, since the number of patent citations is an over-dispersed variable (Table~\ref{tab:var}) and heterogeneously distributed (Figure~\ref{fig:var-dist}), with one paper getting cited by 552 patents in 10 years.